raspberrypilearning/getting-started-with-the-twitter-api/en/step_8.md

     Make sure to change `image.jpg` to the name of your image file.

-- Upload your image to twitter and get the **media_id** which you will need to send your tweet:
+- Upload your image to Twitter and get the **media_id**, which you will need to send your tweet:

     ```python
     response = twitter.upload_media(media=image)